remotion-dev/remotion/packages/docs/docs/cloudrun/cli/services.md

 </pre>
 </details>

+### `--region`

+The [GCP region](/docs/cloudrun/region-selection) to select.
+The site that the service will be accessing should also be in this same region to minimise latency.

 ### `--memoryLimit`

 The upper bound on the amount of RAM that the Cloud Run service can consume.
 Default: 512 MB.